seamapi/javascript/README.md

 #### Additional Options

-In addition the various authentication options, the constructor takes some advanced options that affect behavior.
+In addition to the various authentication options, the constructor takes some advanced options that affect behavior.

 ```ts